STOmics/Stereopy/docs/source/content/05_Contributing.rst

     from ..log_manager import logger
     from .algorithm_base import AlgorithmBase, ErrorCode

-6. Functions and logic that are not implemented in the requirements but have been planned shall be marked with TODO.
+6. Functions and logic that are not implemented in the requirements but have been planned should be marked with TODO.
 Confirm that a certain situation is faulty, and mark FIXME.

 7. Use the logger in `log_manager` instead of your custom logger or print.